najoshi/sickle/README.md

 reads from the sequencer.
 In this form, you also supply a single output file name as well as a "singles" file.
 The "singles" file contains reads that passed filter in either the forward or reverse direction, but not the other.
-You can also change the length and quality thresholds for trimming, as well as disable 5'-trimming and enable removal of sequences with Ns.
+Finally, there is an option to only produce one interleaved output file where any reads that did not pass filter will be output as a FastQ record with a single "N", thus preserving the paired nature of the data.
+You can also change the length and quality thresholds for trimming, as well as disable 5'-trimming and enable truncation of sequences with Ns.

 #### Examples